Skip to main content

 Before the act is done, or the decision is made, regard must be had to whether the purpose of the act or the decision can be as effectively achieved in a way that is less restrictive of the person’s rights and freedom of action.

 It is important for professionals to be aware that individuals with a mental disorder do not necessarily lack capacity.
-The assumption should always be that a patient has capacity unless it is established otherwise in accordance with the MCA.
+The assumption should always be that a patient has capacity unless it is established otherwise in accordance with the Mental Capacity Act.

 A person lacks capacity in relation to a matter if, at the material time, the person is unable to make a decision for themselves in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.